If you’re considering a career in tourism and hospitality sector

 What are they looking for?

-Well, their growing grasp of their power as consumers means that they are acutely aware that they have choice, so they are looking to be impressed.
+Well, the growing grasp of their power as consumers means that they are acutely aware that they have the choice, so they are looking to be impressed.
 They want contemporary design or classic elegance, tied to smart technology, to create a stress-free hospitality experience.

 Ironically, though technological advances are changing the face of the hospitality industry daily, customers also demanding more space, local ambience and the personal touch when looking for hotels and restaurants.
 So, what does this mean for anyone considering or currently:

 Ultimately it makes it an exciting time to be preparing yourself for the challenges ahead.
 While studying at the college in Ilford, you will gain skills and insights that lead to a world of opportunities.
 This includes an understanding of the way in which hotels and restaurants are using cutting edge design, added-value guest services, ethical standpoints and innovative joint ventures with partners to stand out from competitors.

 For example, hotel leader Best Western has opened a new boutique chain Vib (short for Vibrant) to cash in on growing demand for fresh decor and a hospitality experience.
 To keep pace with consumer passion for technology, the W Hotel group enables guests to unlock rooms in some of their hotels with their Apple Watches.
 HLT Hotels (based in Scandinavia) enables guests to check in and access rooms via smartphones.
 In line with growing demand for authentic local experiences, Marriott’s Residence Inns hosts Mix theme nights to provide guests with local flavour.

 Clearly, creativity, business acumen, a good head for finances and a passion for innovation are just some of the ingredients needed for the wide range of careers available in the global hospitality sector.
 To see if you have the ingredients and to add a store of new knowledge and skills contact Mont Rose College in London to make sure you stay ahead of hospitality opportunities.